Okmeque1/software/README.md

 Batch and CMD.
 This is where all *.bat and all *.cmd files will be stored.
 The URL for Batch&CMD is https://github.com/Okmeque1/software/tree/main/Batch&CMD

+## 4 : GitLab

+GitLab website for Software repository.
+The URL for GitLab is https://gitlab.com/GS-ST/Okmeque1